goanpeca/ATE.org/src/ATE/org/actions_on/flow/HTOL/README.md

 Note:

-1. It depends on the `Reference` if movement is possible at all, but even if it is not, we have a nice overview of the HTOL-Group. (above we see that the VDD of `4032h` is wrong)
+1. It depends on the `Reference` if movement is possible at all, but even if it is not, we have a nice overview of the HTOL-Group. (above we see that the VDD of `4032h` is wrong as an example)

 2. Maybe there should also be an `export` button to export this table to an XLSX file ?!? (for later)